georgejkaye/georgejkaye.github.io/_posts/2018-09-10-adventures-in-academia-part-one.md

 ![Todd prepares his soup](/images/adventures/001/soup1.jpg)

 Todd bunged his soup into the microwave and set it going (ensuring that it was not set to the 'warm' setting - a microwave crime!).
 It was at this point that people started coming in and out of the kitchen at alarming frequency.
-When the casserole dish was removed from the microwave, things got worse: the legendary Andrew Howes entered the room and observed the casserole dish with a smirk on his face.
+When the casserole dish was removed from the microwave, things got worse: the legendary Andrew Howes (head of CS!) entered the room and observed the casserole dish with a smirk on his face.
 Fortunately Todd and I managed to banter the embarrassment away with aplomb.

 I was also distraught to find that the CS building used milk bottles from the milkman rather than the traditional plastic supermarket variety.
 I was forced to contend with the strange foil lid which apparently kept it fresh.
 This milk was then applied to our cups of Lady Grey, although a large amount was spilt due to a mix of poor motor skills and poor bottle design!
 It also turned out that Todd's 'insulated' uni cup was anything but, and caused a large amount of discomfort to me as I held it.